 Tasmanian whiskies all taste the same.

-An important ambition for the book was an infographic exploration of the [Broom & Beveridge inspired] "Flavour Camps" of Tasmanian whiskies.
+An important ambition for the book was a translation of the [Broom & Beveridge inspired] "Flavour Camps" [of Scotch] for Tasmanian whiskies.
 It would graph Tasmania’s amongst the rest of the world's whiskies.
 I did not have the tasting expertise to make the comparison, but no one who had the expertise would commit to the task because it would not, I discovered, have presented a pretty picture.
 On the world stage, Tasmanian whiskies are, unlike the startling disarray of Scotch whiskies, packed closely together in style and taste.

 On the diversity of taste in Tasmanian whiskies there is good news and bad.
 First the bad news: when considered in an international context, Tasmanian whiskies 'don't taste very different from each other', says Tim Duckett.
-I—on technical grounds rather than from any discernment of palate—concur with him, and other experts I consulted agreed.
+I—on technical grounds rather than from any discernment of palate—concur with him.
+Other experts I consulted agreed.

 Ingenious as the chart is, the experts I consulted considered that if the same vectors and scale were used, Tasmania's whiskies would land in a tight circle around the middle.
 Mark Nicholson advised me that any such chart would be "a waste of time".
 Why?
 It may have been his literarture-inspired distrust of mathematics but I suspect it was because he too grasped that the chart would have shown too close a conjunction.

-I invented new quadrants and drew new boundaries, but I could not escape the conjunction.
-Tasmanian-made whiskies taste very similar to each other, and on Broom's chart would be tightly clustered.
-That’s the bad news.
+I invented new quadrants and drew new boundaries, but I could not escape the conjunction: Tasmanian-made whiskies taste very similar to each other, and on Broom's chart would be tightly clustered.

 What's the good news?
 Duckett believes that although Tasmanian whiskies 'don't taste very different from each other ... they're moving further apart."